sjinthehouse/automlForImages/README.md

 ### Sweeping hyperparameters for your model
 When training vision models, model performance depends heavily on the hyperparameter values selected.
 Often times, you might want to tune the hyperparameters to get optimal performance.
-AutoML Vision allows you to sweep hyperparameters to find the optimal settings for your model.
+AutoML for Images allows you to sweep hyperparameters to find the optimal settings for your model.
 It leverages the hyperparameter tuning capabilities in Azure Machine Learning - you can learn more [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters).

 #### Define the parameter search space
 You can define the model algorithms and hyperparameters to sweep in the parameter space.
 See [Configure model algorithms and hyperparameters](#Configure-model-algorithms-and-hyperparameters) for the list of supported model algorithms and hyperparameters for each task type.
 Details on supported distributions for discrete and continuous hyperparameters can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters#define-the-search-space).

 #### Sampling methods for the sweep
 When sweeping hyperparameters, you need to specify the sampling method to use for sweeping over the defined parameter space.
-AutoML Vision supports the following sampling methods using the `hyperparameter_sampling` parameter:
+AutoML for Images supports the following sampling methods using the `hyperparameter_sampling` parameter:
 <ul>
 <li>Random Sampling</li>
 <li>Grid Sampling (not supported yet for conditional spaces)</li>